EmmiKay/RED-E/README.md

 # RED-E
-Regional Evolutionary Distinctiveness and Endangerment R Code
+Regional Evolutionary Distinctiveness and Endangerment R Code - it's rough, but I'm leaving it this way so that I can see where I came from.

 This was my first ever coding project that was a part of my MS thesis.